Update News:

 Blue Funnel Line/Ocean S.S.
 Co.
 Ltd/East Indian Ocean S.S.
 Co.
 Ltd and other Singapore-based feeder lines (Singapore tab)

-In June we have added to our 'Foreign' and also 'Singapore' pages an extensive study in pdf form of Norwegian shipping companies which were active from 1896 in building ships designed to carry Chinese emigrants/workers as deck passengers between South China and Southeast Asia.
+In June we added to our 'Foreign' and also 'Singapore' pages an extensive study in pdf form of Norwegian shipping companies which were active from 1896 in building ships designed to carry Chinese emigrants/workers as deck passengers between South China and Southeast Asia.
 The study is in two parts, the first being a 19 page textual history and analysis and the second a detailed and well-illustrated fleet list of all the known the Norwegian passenger ships in this trade.
 Examples of three generations of these ships are illustrated below.
 First is DRUFAR built in 1905 by Fevigs Jeniskibsbyg, Fevig for Wiel & Amundsen of Fredrikshald.
 Second is HAI LEE built in 1924 by the same yard for Bruusgaard, Kiøsterud & Co., Drammen.
 Third is the very last passenger-carrying 'China Coaster' HOI KUNG, built in 1964 by Moss Verft & Dokk, Moss for H.M.
 Wrangell & Co.
 A/S, Haugesund.
 (Illustrations sourced from Inger Lise Delphin/skipshistorie.net, H. Larsson-Feddes/sjohistorie.no and the third photographed by Stephen in 1973)

-n May 2024 we have added near the bottom of the 'H.K.
+In May 2024 we have added near the bottom of the 'H.K.
 New Wave' and 'Singapore' pages a short history and detailed illustrated fleet list (including chartered Norwegian passenger-cargo ships) by Howard of Jebshun Shipping Company (Ltd) which became prominent in the South China-Straits passenger and cargo trade.
 From 1959 the company also moved into the booming regional charter market and in the period 1967-70 acquired seven modern freighters.
 By 1969 most of the fleet was engaged on time charter to the People’s Republic of China, but the company applied for bankruptcy in December 1971.
 Show below in a photograph by N. Brown at Hobart in 1964 is Jebshun's smartly painted cargo ship SHUN TAI.

 At the end of April we published a short history and initial period fleetlist of H.M.H.
 Nemazee, of Persian origins, which established a subsidiary in Hong Kong in 1855 and undertook its first known steamship purchase in 1918.
-By the end of the 1920s this concern had acquired the largest fleet deployed by a non-British/European shipowner between Suez and Japan, and this stage of the firm's development is covered in our pdf file accessed towards the bottom of the 'Foreign' page.
+By the end of the 1920s this concern had acquired the largest fleet deployed by a non-British/European shipowner between Suez and Japan, and this stage of the firm's development is covered in our pdf file accessed towards the bottom of the 'Foreign' and 'Singapore' pages.
 Acquisitions ceased between 1928 and 1940 but again many purchases were made in the periods 1940-41 and 1946-51 and these will be the subject of a future post.
 Shown below flying Nemazee’s houseflag is RUPARA as depicted in a Chinese school painting held by the Hong Kong Maritime Museum.

 In mid-April we published CNCo’s HUNAN, later Portuguese NACALA of 1966 by Howard Dick & Luis Miguel Correia which examines the full career under two flags of this one-of-a-kind cargo liner built for the Hong Kong-Australia-Japan service of China Navigation Co.
 HUNAN was the last ship built by Taikoo Dockyard for this Swire group company, and featured a beautiful if soon to be outdated design as shown in the official photograph below taken in St George’s Channel.
 This report may be found as the last item on the 'China Nav.
 Co.' page.